 - Total distance: 14.6 km (9 miles) round trip

 - For those driving, a large pay parking lot is available right at the lake.
 Even though we visited during the summer, it was a weekday and the weather was drizzly, so we were the only car in the lot.
-Even when it’s more crowded though, I imagine that most folks never venture beyond the easy Witch’s Trail around the lake.
+When it’s more crowded, parking could be tight.
+Even so though, the trails likely won’t be.
+Most folks probably never venture beyond the easy trail around the lake.

 - Wear good hiking shoes.
 Usually I prefer to hike in sandals, which would have been fine in dry weather, but the upper portion of the trail gets quite soupy with rain.